jskov/action-nexus-publish/README.md

 ### Runtime

-The action runtime is built just using `javac` without any dependencies (just the classes in `src/main/java`).
+The action runtime is built just using `javac` without any dependencies (just the classes in ['src/main/java'](./src/main/java)).
-This is done as the action runs - see [./action.yaml].
+This is done as the action is run - see [action.yaml](./action.yaml).

-There are no binaries used for running the action.
+There are no binaries or third party dependencies used for running this action.
+Just the Java SE library.

 ### Releases / Tags